bschmalhofer/doc-developer/content/how-to-publish-otrs-extensions/package-porting.rst

    This process component was renamed to be more aligned with BPMN.
 Files, classes and methods has been renamed accordingly.
 Customized files needs to be updated following the new conventions.

 ``TransitionAction`` to ``SequenceFlowAction``
    This process component does not exists in BPMN but has to be also renamed to be consistent with the other changes.
-Files, classes and methods has been renames accordingly.
+Files, classes and methods has been renamed accordingly.
 Customized files needs to be updated following the new conventions.

 ``TransitionActionModules`` to ``ProcessManagementModules``
-   This process components are not only used by *Sequence Flow Actions* but also for *Script Tasks* activities and has been moved from ``Kernel/System/ProcessManagement/TransitionAction`` to ``Kernel/System/ProcessManagement/Modules``.
+   These process components are not only used by *Sequence Flow Actions* but also for *Script Tasks* activities and has been moved from ``Kernel/System/ProcessManagement/TransitionAction`` to ``Kernel/System/ProcessManagement/Modules``.

-The new process management modules can offer more field types and options to present the parameters to the process designer, please follow the instructions in the :doc:`../how-to-extend-otrs/otrs-module-layers/process-management-modules` documentation to learn more about this new feature and how to improve existing modules.
+The new process management modules can offer more field types and options to present the parameters to the process designer.
+Please follow the instructions in the :doc:`../how-to-extend-otrs/otrs-module-layers/process-management-modules` documentation to learn more about this new feature and how to improve existing modules.

 It is needed to update any shipped process definitions to use the new name schema.